vRobM/Ark-Labs-TEC-website/src/pages/index.md

     Makers Ark is partnered with TheShop.Build Maker Spaces located in San Francisco and San Jose.
 Each location will accept Makers Ark as well as Bitcoin, Ethereum, Litecoin, and Ark.
-From State of the Art Laser Cutters to 3D Printers TheShop.Build offers inventors and entrepreneurs endless opportunities with their products.
-For those who are new to Maker Spaces, The Shop.Build offers a revolutionary training system that is changing the traditional system for students, educators, and makers alike.
+From State of the Art Laser Cutters to 3D Printers, TheShop.Build offers inventors and entrepreneurs endless opportunities with their products.
+For those who are new to Maker Spaces, The Shop.Build offers a revolutionary training system that is leapfrogging the traditional system for students, educators, and makers alike.
   logo: /img/the-shop.svg
   panels:
     - image: /img/company-1.png